postnl/woocommerce/readme.txt

 = 1.3.0 =
 * New PostNL icons
-* Prepare & PDF buttons compatible with WC2.1 / MP6 styles
+* Export & PDF buttons compatible with WC2.1 / MP6 styles
 * Button styles are now in CSS instead of inline

 = 1.2.0 =
-* Feature: The postnl checkout fields (street name / house number) can now also be modified on the my account page
+* Feature: The PostNL checkout fields (street name / house number) can now also be modified on the my account page
 * Fix: WooCommerce 2.1 compatibility (checkout field localisation is now in WC core)
 * Updated PostNL tariffs